If someone had asked me if I used grow bags even two years back, I would have said “Why would I use grow bags when I have a nice garden!?”

 Watering and Why

 - If you’re a regular reader you know I’m not set up for watering a garden — so I don’t and never have.
-But with this grow bag of potatoes, if we don’t get rain every week I’ll use a watering can of reserve rain water to water them to keep them growing their best.
+But with this grow bag of potatoes, if we don’t get rain often enough I’ll use a watering can of reserve rain water to water them to keep them growing their best.
 This will help me make the most of the grow bag experiment.

 - When the vines die back, I’ll let the potatoes “cure” in the ground (the bag) for an indefinite period of time.
 Because of the bag, the voles won’t get them while I wait.
 These will be the last potatoes harvested and eaten.
 Can hardly wait to see how many I get!